 Take the analogy one step further, and your “ticket” to managed IT services is the service-level agreement, which is an agreement between you and the provider of what services you get and how the overall success of services will be measured.
 It is like the fine print on the reverse of your airline ticket.

-The biggest advantage in managed IT services is that your organization has the same capabilities as the big guys, who have with the big IT staff and back room of hardware.
+The biggest advantage in managed IT services for nonprofit organizations is that your company has the same capabilities as the big guys, who have the big IT staff and back room of hardware.
 You forgo the high salaries, equipment maintenance and upgrade headaches.

 There are other advantages, and local Los Angeles managed service provider (or MSP) can be your trusted partner.